-Harley stage 1: In some cases, early symptoms, such as itching or discomfort, may precede the condition’s characteristic manifestations.
+Hurley stage 1: In some cases, early symptoms, such as itching or discomfort, may precede the condition’s characteristic manifestations.

-Harley stage 2: Recurrent abscesses form, with tract formation and scar formation.
+Hurley stage 2: Recurrent abscesses form, with tract formation and scar formation.
 There may be single or multiple widely separated lesions.

-Harley stage 3: Diffuse or near-diffuse involvement or multiple interconnected tracts and abscesses are observed across the entire area.
+Hurley stage 3: Diffuse or near-diffuse involvement or multiple interconnected tracts and abscesses are observed across the entire area.

 Obstruction (occlusion) of hair follicles and follicular rupture leads to the development of tender or painful, reddish nodules and pus-containing cavities of infection (abscesses).
 Abscesses may spontaneously rupture through the skin, draining pus that may be mingled with a clear fluid (seropurulent) that often has an unpleasant odor.
 With healing, scar tissue forms and new lesions may develop adjacent to the initial nodules.
 In some severe cases, deep abscesses may drain via abnormal channels deep within skin tissues that connect them to the body’s surface (sinus tract formation).
 Repeated healing and recurrences result in progressive scarring of affected tissues that may appear as thick, cordlike bands.
 In extremely severe cases, the condition may become extensive and potentially disabling.